prisma-labs/dripip/README.md

 The `pr_release_num` is a monotonically increasing 1-based (starts from 1, not 0) integer.
 It serves a few purposes.
 It provides orientation for humans at a glance, like how many releases has a PR had or where does a given release fall within the PR release set.
 Its functional purpose is to support correct lexical sorting.
 Without this little number it would be impossible to sort PR releases without some kind of additional metadata e.g. publish time.
 Thanks to this, when you run e.g. `npm versions`, you get an accurate ordering.

 The `short_sha` is what you see next to commits in much of the GitHub UI, including PR pages.
 Its primary purpose is to make it easy for you to tie a release back to something in your Git history.
 For example when looking at a PR page you can copy-paste the sha into search to find the exact commit for that release.
 Whatever the particular, this is just a convenient piece of information for you.
-Ultimately we develoeprs pratice many a crude workflow, habbits (console.log vs debugger anyone?).
+Ultimately we developers practice many a crude workflow, habits (console.log vs debugger anyone?).

 When Dripip makes a pr release, it includes an upsert of a dist-tag of pattern `pr.${pr_num}`.
 This makes it very easy to install the latest published version for a given pull-request.